Contributing to the documentation#

 Depending on how many changes you have done to the documentation, this last step may take a while.
 It also depends on the type of files added to the documentation (ipynb

-are much slower to build).
+are slower to build).

 Once the build process is finished, you can inspect the locally built html files by running: